-Depending on the type of international sale, Raytheon must either seek various approvals from the U.S. government under the foreign military sales process or may require an export authorization and the issuance of a license by either the U.S. Department of State under the Arms Export Control Act of 1976 and its implementing regulations under the ITAR, the U.S. Department of Commerce under the Export Administration Act of 1979 and its implementing regulations under the EAR, as kept in force by the International Emergency Economic Powers Act of 1977 (IEEPA), and/or the U.S. Department of the Treasury under IEEPA or the Trading with the Enemy Act of 1917.
+Sales and income from international operations and investments are subject to U.S. government laws, regulations and policies, including the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR) and the Foreign Corrupt Practices Act (FCPA), and other anti-corruption sanctions and export laws and regulations.
+Depending on the type of international sale, Raytheon must either seek approvals from the U.S. government under the foreign military sales process or may require an export authorization and the issuance of a license by either the U.S. Department of State, the U.S. Department of Commerce or the U.S. Department of the Treasury.
 Such licenses and authorizations may be denied or delayed for reasons of U.S. national security or foreign policy.
-In the case of certain exports of defense equipment and services, the Department of State must notify Congress at least 15-30 days (depending on the identity of the importing country that will utilize the equipment and services) prior to authorizing such exports.
-During that time, Congress may take action to block or delay a proposed export by joint resolution which is subject to Presidential veto.
-Additional information regarding the risks associated with our international business is contained in "Item 1A.
-Risk Factors" of this Form 10-K.
+In addition, for certain international sales, the Department of State must notify Congress prior to authorizing such exports.
+Congress may also take action to block or delay certain proposed defense sales.